Vienyame/ng-seed/README.md

 ### Prerequisites

-You need git to clone the angular-seed repository.
+You need git to clone the ng-seed repository.
 You can get git from [https://github.com/Vienyame/ng-seed.git](https://github.com/Vienyame/ng-seed.git).

-We also use a number of node.js tools to initialize and test angular-seed.
+We also use a number of node.js tools to initialize and test ng-seed.
 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).

-### Clone angular-seed
+### Clone ng-seed

-Clone the angular-seed repository using [git][git]:
+Clone the ng-seed repository using [git][git]:

 ```
 git clone https://github.com/Vienyame/ng-seed.git
 cd ng-seed
 ```

-If you just want to start a new project without the angular-seed commit history then you can do:
+If you just want to start a new project without the ng-seed commit history then you can do:

 ```bash
 git clone --depth=1 https://github.com/Vienyame/ng-seed.git <your-project-name>